goldin2008/Note/interview_mlops.md

 - Graphite — an enterprise-ready monitoring tool that allows to store of numeric time-series data and rendering graphs of this data on demand.

 ### LLM based application
+Besides just building our LLM application, we’re also going to be focused on scaling and serving it in production.
+Unlike traditional machine learning, or even supervised deep learning, scale is a bottleneck for LLM applications from the very beginning.
+Large datasets, models, compute intensive workloads, serving requirements, etc. We’ll develop our application to be able to handle any scale as the world around us continues to grow.
+With large data sources, models and application serving needs, scale is a day-1 priority for LLM applications.
+We want to build our applications in such a way that they can scale as our needs grow without us having to change our code later.